SNES programming tutorial. Example 11.

 Example 5.
 Windows with Color Math.

 Some of the coolest effects were done with this combination.
-I will talk more about color math later, but we are adding a fixed color to tint the picture, and using the windows to shape the color box.
-If we made the HDMA table for the window more elaborate, it could a circle, or any simple shape.
+We are adding a fixed color to tint the picture, and using the windows to shape the color box.
+If we made the HDMA table for the window more elaborate, it could be a circle, or any simple shape.
 We could change the table and make it grow or squish.
 The windows work the same as before, but we just needed to change the settings so that the window affects color math and nothing else.

 lda #$20 ;Window 1 active for color, not inverted sta $2125 ;WOBJSEL - window mask for obj and color lda #$10 ;prevent outside color window, clip never, ;add fixed color (not subscreen) sta $2130 ;CGWSEL - color addition select lda #$3f ;color math on all things, add, not half sta $2131 ;CGADSUB - color math designation

 We are setting the color math to use only the fixed color, and not the subscreen.
 So, we need to set the color of the fixed color register $2132.